ufozone/ha-zcs-mower/info.md

 The image entity will plot the current coordinates and location history of the lawn mower on a user provided image.
 To configure the entity you need to upload your desired map image and determine the coordinates of the top left corner and the bottom right corner of your selected image.

+> [!TIP]
+> If you don't like the map orientation, you can also rotate the section.
+First, adjust your image, note the degree of rotation and enter it in the map settings.

 The image entity is configured via the setup and options flow on the integration.

 You can then provide the path to the image you would like to use for the map and marker.